wrightcameron/rpilocatorRSS-EmailAlert/README.md

 Run docker image with command `docker run -it --rm --env BOT_TOKEN=<TOKEN> rpilocator-alert [...]` The flags shown above for running run.py are passed in same way after image name.

 If you do not want to pass in the Telegram API token through env variable, use a docker secret instead.
 Or if you don't want to send a message use the `-t` flag.

+#### Minikube

+Have Minikube installed and started withe `minikube start`.
+Assuming Minikube is running on same host as this repo.
+With image built above, push to the local minikube with `minikube image load rpilocator-alert`.
+Check that the image is present with `minikube image ls --format table`.
+To run the image from the command line `kubectl run rpilocator-alert-container --image=rpilocator-alert --image-pull-policy=Never --restart=Never -- -t -a 10`.
+This doesn't message, for that add the `--env="DNS_DOMAIN=cluster"` flag to `kubectl run ...`.
+To view the logs use `kubectl logs rpilocator-alert-container`.

 ## Testing